mdarm/hyperspectral-image-clustering/README.md

 ## Dependencies

 - **Matlab 2020a**: Principal software employed for data processing and clustering.
 - **Plot2LaTeX**: [Script](https://www.mathworks.com/matlabcentral/fileexchange/52700-plot2latex) that aids in creating figures and visual displays.
-Note: This script mandates [Inkscape](https://inkscape.org/download/) for execution.
+Note: This script requires [Inkscape](https://inkscape.org/download/) for its execution.
 - **Clustering Algorithms**: Algorithms are procured from the textbook [Introduction to Pattern Recognition](https://github.com/pikrakis/Introduction-to-Pattern-Recognition-a-Matlab-Approach).
 - **Quantitative indices**: Scripts specifically designed to run [Adjusted Rand Index (ARI)](https://www.mathworks.com/matlabcentral/fileexchange/49908-adjusted-rand-index) and [Normalised Mutual Information (NMI)](https://www.mathworks.com/matlabcentral/fileexchange/29047-normalized-mutual-information).

 ## Methodology

-The research focuses on juxtaposing the efficiency of:
+The approach used focuses on juxtaposing the efficiency of:

-- Cost function optimization clustering algorithms such as k-means, fuzzy c-means, possibilistic c-means, and the probabilistic clustering algorithm (with each cluster modeled by a normal distribution).
+- Cost function optimisation clustering algorithms such as k-means, fuzzy c-means, possibilistic c-means, and the probabilistic clustering algorithm (with each cluster modeled by a normal distribution).
 - Hierarchical algorithms like Complete-link, WPGMC, and Ward algorithms.

 The methodology can be summarised as follows: